tophat2d/tophat/examples/README.md

 ## how to run

+**NOTE:** both of these assume, you are in the folder the example is in.

 ### 1. tophat cmd tool
 in blank directory run `tophat init`. then replace the default game file with this one. you can then use `tophat run` to run it or `tophat package linux snake` to package it.